znrry/DsDPM-66/README.md

 # The link where DsDPM 66 can be obtained is as follows:

-## Due to storage limitations, we store DsDPM 66 dataset in two repositories.
+## Due to storage limitation, we store DsDPM 66 dataset in two repositories.

 ## Click [here](https://doi.org/10.6084/m9.figshare.26135008.v1) for the DsDPM 66 dataset (categories:drill_pipe, drill_rig, interaction_between_miner_and_drill_pipe)